jonnyleealas/401-Reads/googleIT/fundamentals.md

 If you want to see where your cpu or ram resources are being allocated you can check the activity monitor.

 # Remote
 Another location for your repository to exist.
+When we use git remote origin --> origin is really what ever we want to call it.
+Instead of origin we can say something like (git remote platapus -->)